michaelplaing/mr_rax/README.md

                           `—(f) "oo/#"->{[]}
                           `—(.)
 "0x85922fe590a7"->{[]}
 ```
-There is a null byte suffix on the VBI Client IDs which is useful to distinguish them.
+There is a null byte suffix on the VBI-encoded Client IDs which is useful for distinguishing them, e.g. when removing an entire client subtree.
 A Client ID of 0 is invalid, which facilitates this approach.